Blackford County Community Foundation

 Blackford County WIC Office is located at 1015 West Washington Street in Hartford City.
 The clinic is open on odd Wednesdays of the month and every Thursday from 9:00am to noon and 1:00pm to 4:30 except for the 1st Thursday of each month for late night which is 11:30am to 2:00 and 3:00pm to 7:00.
 Clients are served by appointment.
 The office can be reached at 765-348-0744 or BlackfordWIC@gmail.com.
 The fax is 765-348-0748.

 Blackford County has a very experienced Breastfeeding Peer Counselor on staff.
-Heather Harvey has breastfeed all 4 of her own children in addition to attending multiple lactation trainings through her position with WIC.
-She has been a Peer Counselor for over 10 years and has earned the certification of Certified Lactation Specialist.
-Heather is enthusiastic about helping other women breastfeed successfully.
-She is available on Thursday afternoons in the office and 24 hours a day by phone or text at 260-388-4225.
+Sarah McClain has breastfeed two children of her own in addition to attending multiple lactation trainings through her position with WIC.
+She has been a Peer Counselor with WIC for over 1.5 years.
+Sarah is enthusiastic about helping other women breastfeed successfully.
+She is available on Thursday mornings in the office and 24 hours a day by phone or text at 260-388-4225.

 If desired, the office also offers a breastfeeding room that has a recliner and couch for comfortable, private breastfeeding experience.
 We encourage involvement of breastfeeding mothers in the Breastfeeding Mothers of Blackford County facebook group.
 Blackford County WIC has a 72.6% breastfeeding initiation rate!